0xprinc/checks-while-hacks/README.md

 19. Are return values always assigned?, sometimes not assigning values is better.
 20. Try not to use `msg.value`, after its value has been used as this can cause the loss of funds of the contract. `msg.value` can be used in case of fees payment which is very small and protocol exclusive.
 21. `block.timestamp` remains same during a single transaction even if any complex operation is done.
+22. Its better to store the values of `state variables` in `local variables` when the state variables are called multiple times, as `MLOAD` is cheaper than `SLOAD`.
+23. Try to provide the values of state variables as parameter to internal functions as this will minimize `SLOAD` which is expensive than `CALLDATACOPY`.

 ## Modifiers